MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 * Modify the Data Transfer API
 * Replace the current functionality of the Async Clipboard API, as delayed clipboard rendering would be used at the discretion of web authors and only in the formats of their choosing.

+## Proposed solution: Use the existing `ClipboardItem` constructor to delay the promise to blob

+In this solution, user agents would decide to adopt a delayed clipboard rendering approach for one or all formats in a `ClipboardItem`.
+Because we're not changing the current clipboard API, web authors are not directly in control of which formats to delay and which formats to produce immediately.
+However, web authors would notice the difference in performance particularly in payloads that are expensive to generate.

-## Proposed solution: Map of MIME type to promise in `ClipboardItem` constructor
+## Considered alternative 1: Map of MIME type to promise in `ClipboardItem` constructor

-With this proposal, we will be adding a new argument to the `ClipboardItem` constructor which takes a map of a MIME type to a callback.
+An alternative to this proposal is to add a new argument to the `ClipboardItem` constructor which takes a map of a MIME type to a callback.
 Authors should still be able to produce some formats immediately, so they may define the usual map with a MIME type as the key and a Blob as the value for formats that they don’t want to be delayed rendered.
 An example is shown below:

 ```js
 const textInput = '<style>p {color:blue}</style><p>Hello World</p>';